alkoclick/alkoclick.github.io/words/Piantor pro bt.md

 ![](../media/IMG_20260203_213316677%20(1).jpg)

 I did do a minor fuckup: While setting up my piantor pro keyboard I kinda trolled by removing the key for the number layer right before I went out, which was a real doozy because that layer has the studio unlock key.
 As a result, I had to reflash the reset settings firmware on both halves, then a fresh default config.

+For my configs I mostly used ZMK Config on a Mac, but I'd like to make more use of things like https://nickcoutsos.github.io/keymap-editor/